 Hiring and interviews look different now

-If team composition is changing, so is how you assess candidates and most companies haven’t caught up.
+If team composition is changing, so is how you assess candidates, and most companies haven’t caught up.

+So if you’re testing for judgement, not just output, what does that look like in practice?
 Some things that are working better than the traditional leetcode coding screens:

 Solution design conversations